 In planning and performing our audit we applied the concept of materiality.
-An item is considered material if it could reasonably be expected to change the economic decisions of a user of the financial statements.
-We used the concept of materiality to both focus our testing and to evaluate the impact of misstatements identified.
+An item considered material if it could reasonably be expected to change the economic decisions of a user of the financial statements.
+We used the concept of materiality to both focus on our testing and to evaluate the impact of misstatements identified.

-Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £ 8,000 (2022: £20,000), based on 3% of the net assets.
+Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £12,000 (2023:£8,000) based on 3% of losses before tax.

-We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
-Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
-We determined performance materiality to be £5,600 (2022: £14,000).
+We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit for the financial statements.
+Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity's risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
+We determined performance materiality to be £9,000 (2023: £5,600).

-Where considered appropriate performance materiality may be reduced to a lower level, such as, for related party transactions and directors' remuneration.
+Where considered appropriate performance materiality may be reduced to a lower level, such as, for related party transactions and director's remuneration.

-We agreed with the Audit Committee to report to it all identified errors in excess of £1,000.
+We agreed with the Audit Committee to report all identified errors in excess of £600.
 Errors below that threshold would also be reported to it if, in our opinion as auditor, disclosure was required on qualitative grounds.

-Overview of the scope of our audit
+Overview of the scope of the audit

-Medcaw Investments plc was a stand-alone company as at the year ended 31 December 2023 and all audit work was conducted by the audit team remotely.
+Medcaw Investments plc was a stand-alone company as at the year ended 31 December 2024 and all audit work was conducted by the audit team remotely.